hsnguyen24/atomization-energies-prediction/README.md

 # References

 [1] Grégoire Montavon et al. “Learning Invariant Representations of Molecules for Atomization Energy Prediction”.
 In: Advances in Neural Information Processing Systems.
 2012.

 [2] Ryoma Sato.
 A Survey on The Expressive Power of Graph Neural Networks.
 2020.

 [3] Fernando Gama, Joan Bruna, and Alejandro Ribeiro.
 “Stability Properties of Graph Neural Networks”.
 In: IEEE Transactions on Signal Processing (2020).

 [4] Haggai Maron et al. “Invariant and Equivariant Graph Networks”.
 In: International Conference on Learning Representations.
 2019.

 [5] Ulrike von Luxburg.
 “A tutorial on spectral clustering”.
 In: Statistics and Computing (2007).

 [6] M. Newman.
 Networks.
 OUP Oxford, 2018.
 ISBN: 9780192527493.

 [7] Nino Shervashidze et al. “Weisfeiler-Lehman Graph Kernels”.
 In: Journal of Machine Learning Research (2011).

 [8] Thomas N. Kipf and Max Welling.
 “Semi-Supervised Classification with Graph Convolutional Networks”.
 In: International Conference on Learning Representations (ICLR).
 2017.
-[9] Saurabh Verma and Zhi-Li Zhang.
-“Stability and Generalization of Graph Convolutional Neural Networks”.
-In: Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
-KDD ’19.
-2019.
-[10] Vikas Garg, Stefanie Jegelka, and Tommi Jaakkola.
-“Generalization and Representational Limits of Graph Neural Networks”.
-In: Proceedings of the 37th International Conference on Machine Learning.
-2020.
-[11] Shaogao Lv.
-Generalization bounds for graph convolutional neural networks via Rademacher complexity.
-2021.
-[12] Pascal Esser, Leena Chennuru Vankadara, and Debarghya Ghoshdastidar.
-“Learning Theory Can (Sometimes) Explain Generalisation in Graph Neural Networks”.
-In: Advances in Neural Information Processing Systems.
-Curran Associates, Inc., 2021.
-[13] Stefanie Jegelka.
-Theory of Graph Neural Networks: Representation and Learning.
-2022.